 Refunds (if applicable) Once your return is received and inspected, we will send you an email to notify you that we have received your returned item.
 We will also notify you of the approval or rejection of your refund.
 If you are approved, then your refund will be processed, and a credit will automatically be applied to your credit card or original method of payment, within a 10 business days.

 Late or missing refunds (if applicable) If you haven’t received a refund yet, first check your bank account again.
 Then contact your credit card company, it may take some time before your refund is officially posted.
 Next, contact your bank.
 There is often some processing time before a refund is posted.
 If you’ve done all of this and you still have not received your refund yet, please contact us at email@example.com.

 Clearance items (if applicable) Only regular priced items may be refunded.
 Unfortunately, clearance items cannot be refunded.

 Exchanges (if applicable) As most of our inventory are one-offs, there is no guarantee of us being able to replace the item with the exact product.
 If you need to exchange it for the same item, send us an email at firstname.lastname@example.org first, then we can replace for the same product or not.

 Gifts If the item was marked as a gift when purchased and shipped directly to you, you’ll receive a gift credit for the value of your return.
 Once the returned item is received, a gift certificate will be mailed to you.

 If the item wasn’t marked as a gift when purchased, or the gift giver had the order shipped to themselves to give to you later, we will send a refund to the gift giver and he will find out about your return.

-To return your product, you should mail your product to 248 Lake Street Plaza Penn Yan New York US 14527
+Shipping To return your product, you should mail your product to 118 Main St. Penn Yan, New York US 14527

 You will be responsible for paying for your own shipping costs for returning your item.
 Shipping costs are non-refundable.
 If you receive a refund, the cost of return shipping will be deducted from your refund.